nicholaschenai/agi-potential-notes/README.md

 - Reference plan from memory (eg [GITM](papers/GITM.md))
 - LLM based planning for a (sub)goal via sequence of structured actions n args (eg [GITM](papers/GITM.md))
 - LUMOS shows importance of disentangling subgoal planning and action grounding skills during the agent training

+# Improving Prompts
+- Promptbreeder:
+	- Improve both task and mutation prompt via genetic algo.
+	- "compositional task-specific initialization of mutation-prompts, subsequent online mutation of mutation-prompts, uses special mutation operators that take into account the whole population and elite history, and uses diversity-maintenance methods"
+	- early expts: LLMs do not understand fitness values, but other ppr suggests that LLMs do.
+	- diversity by lying to LLM via reversing order fitness, to counter recency bias (!?)
+- APE
+	- "one generator-prompt to generate prompt candidates, and another mutation-prompt to mutate them"
+	- "generating an initial distribution of prompts using another prompt that infers the problem from a number of input-output examples from the dataset.", stabilizes after 3 iterations
+- TODO: metaprompting by Anthropic
 # Memory
 ## Maintaining internal knowledge
 - pure LM based merging of successful sequences eg [GITM](papers/GITM.md)